BhanuPrakashNani/python-template-repo/README.md

 ## Testing

-The client includes comprehensive unit tests to ensure reliability:
+The client includes comprehensive unit tests with two approaches:

 ```bash
 # Run all tests